 The table below shows the best-known mansions with their marker stars, their schematic degrees counted from 0° Aries, and the natures the tradition assigns them.

-The span column is the schematic tropical table counted from 0° Aries; the living stars have precessed roughly 23 to 24 degrees past these figures, which is why some modern practitioners keep a star-fixed, sidereal reckoning instead.
+The span column gives the schematic tropical table counted from 0° Aries.
+The living stars have since precessed roughly 23 to 24 degrees past these figures, which is why some modern practitioners keep a star-fixed, sidereal reckoning instead.
 Every entry describes the tone of a chosen moment for beginning something, not a person's fixed destiny.

 Frequently Asked Questions